Photodynamic Therapy

 What to Expect

-On the day of your treatment, the light-sensitive cream will be applied to the affected area and you will need to wait while it absorbs into the skin.
+On the day of your treatment, a light-sensitive cream will be applied to the affected area and you will need to wait while it absorbs into the skin.
 This typically takes one to two hours.
 The light treatment itself is relatively brief.
 You will need to protect the treated area from sunlight immediately after the procedure and for a period of time following treatment, so it is worth planning ahead and arranging a lift home if needed rather than sitting in a car in direct sun.

 A follow-up appointment will be scheduled after your treatment so your GP can assess how the skin has responded and determine whether further sessions are needed.